gastonstat/plspm2/README.md

 ```

 ## Example 5
-Don't run this example either.
 Let's make things more interesting, flexible and versatile.
 How?
 What if you could have more freedom specifying the arguments?
 Now you can!
 Note that you can specify `blocks` using variables' names, the `scaling` types are NOT case senstive, neither are `modes` nor `scheme`.
 Isn't that cool?
 ```ruby